Trisha Arlin, Builder, Liturgical Arts Working Group. She/her.

 Rabbi Pamela Gottfried, Board member; Builder, Bayit Publishing.
 She/her.

-Since receiving rabbinic ordination and earning an M.A. in Jewish Education from the Jewish Theological Seminary in 1993, Pamela has taught students of all ages in churches, colleges, community centers, mosques, retreat centers, schools, summer camps, and synagogues.
-She currently serves as the Scholar-in-Residence at The Weber School, where she is collaborating with General and Jewish Studies teachers to create interdisciplinary courses.
-She is also the facilitator of two Jewish Book groups, one of which is in its 13th year.
-Pamela is an alumna of Clal’s Rabbis Without Borders and LEAP fellowships, and a member of the Reconstructionist Rabbinical Association and the Clergy Advisory Group at MACoM: Metro Atlanta Community Mikvah.
+Since receiving rabbinic ordination and earning an M.A. in Jewish Education from the Jewish Theological Seminary in 1993, Pamela Gottfried has taught students of all ages in churches, colleges, community centers, mosques, retreat centers, schools, summer camps, and synagogues.
+She currently serves as the Interim Rabbi at Temple Kol Emeth in Marietta, GA while the congregation conducts a search for their next rabbi.
+Pamela is an alumna of Clal’s Rabbis Without Borders and LEAP fellowships, and a member of the Reconstructionist Rabbinical Association.
 She is the author of Found in Translation: Common Words of Uncommon Wisdom, and is currently working on a collection of creative nonfiction that includes stories and poems about her 25+ years as a parent and rabbi.
 In addition to attending Spiritual Poetry Writing classes, she spends her free time reading novels, solving crosswords, playing Scrabble with her spouse, and taking walks with her faithful canine companion, Henry.

 Rabbi Cyn Hoffman, Board member; Builder, Bayit Publishing.
 They/them.